StuartMcleanOne/Tag-Genius/README.md

 This user-focused feedback, combined with crucial insights from the Lexicon documentation about Rekordbox's limitations (a 4-category limit for MyTags and the use of hashtags for data transfer), led to the final, elegant solution.
 The application's output was completely redesigned.
 The AI's six tag categories were strategically mapped to Rekordbox's native Genre field plus its four available "My Tag" slots.
 The Comments field was repurposed to carry this data using a clean, industry-standard hashtag format (e.g., `#peak_time #synth`).
 This final pivot ensured the tool was not just technically functional but truly useful, transforming a "headache" into a clean, organized, and professionally tagged music library.

+### Phase 5: Implementing the "Genre Grouping" Model

+After the initial MVP, the project underwent a significant refactoring to improve the quality of the AI's output.
+The original flat vocabulary system was replaced with a sophisticated "Genre Grouping" model.
+This involved redesigning the controlled vocabulary into a two-tiered system (`primary_genre` and `sub_genre` descriptors) and rewriting the AI prompt to support this more nuanced and logical approach to music categorization.
+During this phase, the database connection logic was also refactored to use a context manager for improved safety and code cleanliness.

+### Phase 6: Application Scaling and UI Feedback

+With the core tagging logic refined, the project's final major architectural hurdle was scalability.
+The synchronous design meant the app would time out on large libraries.
+The solution was to re-architect the application to be asynchronous using a Celery task queue with Redis as the message broker.
+This involved creating a background worker to handle all slow API calls, freeing up the web server to respond instantly.

+This change introduced a new UX problem: the user had no feedback on the job's status.
+To solve this, a JavaScript polling mechanism was added to the frontend.
+The UI now periodically calls the /history API to check the job's status and automatically updates to inform the user when the process is complete, creating a robust and user-friendly experience.

 ## Future Improvements (Roadmap)

-* **True "My Tag" Integration**: Investigate writing to the `Grouping` and `Colour` XML attributes to create native, colored category pills in Rekordbox automatically. ( Failed)

-* **Scalability**: For very large libraries, implement a background task queue (e.g., Celery with Redis) to offload the slow API processing from the main web request.
+Scalability: (Completed) The application has been re-architected with a Celery/Redis task queue to handle large processing jobs.

-* **UI/UX Refinements**: Develop a more polished front-end with a dedicated JavaScript file, providing richer feedback to the user (e.g., progress bars, detailed error messages).
+UI/UX Refinements: Develop a more polished front-end, providing richer feedback to the user (e.g., progress bars, detailed error messages).

-* **New Features**: Implement the "Clear Tags" button functionality and allow users to customize the controlled vocabulary.
+New Features: Implement the "Clear Tags" button functionality and allow users to customize the controlled vocabulary.

+True "My Tag" Integration: Investigate writing to the Grouping and Colour XML attributes to create native, colored category pills in Rekordbox automatically.
+(Failed)